CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

 ### Task 3: Deploy the HR/Payroll Copilot application to Azure

-1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `main.bicep` file, and select open with  **Visual Studio Code**.
+1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `main.bicep` file, and select **Open with Code**.

       ```
       C:\LabFiles\OpenAIWorkshop\infra